 - The student must have successfully completed all 480 Internship Hours and been signed off by the preceptor/training officer of the agency as required by State law (7ACC.
 26.172, 3C). - The student must have a minimum of 40 calls as the team leader.
-Students must function as the lead medic role for a minimum of 10 ALS Cardiac, 10 ALS Respiratory, 10 ALS Trauma, and 10 ALS Medical calls. - All daily evaluations; quarterly evaluations (at 120, 240, and 360 hours); and the final 480-hour successful completion form must be signed and submitted to the Clinical Coordinator before program completion is finalized. - The student must show improvement throughout his or her internship in all areas as outlined in the quarterly evaluations. - CoAEMSP Appendix G, Table 1 must be completed during the hospital clinicals, field experiences or during the field internship (capstone).
+Students must function as the lead medic role for a minimum of 10 ALS Cardiac, 10 ALS Respiratory, 10 ALS Trauma, and 10 ALS Medical calls. - All daily evaluations; quarterly evaluations (at 120, 240, and 360 hours); and the final 480-hour successful completion form must be signed and submitted to the Clinical Coordinator before program completion is finalized. - The student must show improvement throughout his or her internship in all areas as outlined in the quarterly evaluations. - CoAEMSP Appendix-G must be completed during the hospital clinicals, field experiences or during the field internship (capstone).
 Students not completing this table will be required to attend additional rotations.
-These patient contacts CANNOT be done in simulation labs.